melaniebeck/GZExpress/analysis/README.md

 ### SWAP Workflow
 `SWAP.py` has been modified to run on a "daily" basis.
 A config parameter called "increment" controls the timestep in units of days.
 Only classifications with timestamps within the increment are collected and processed.

+Subjects which cross either the acceptance or rejection thresholds have their tag in the storage locker modifed to *train*

 For each night, SWAP creates a slew of output files (report is always True):